JSTOR-Labs/plant-humanities/ayahuasca/README.md

        ref="2">
 {#paragraph16}

-In the 1870s, the Portuguese missionary Manuel Rodrigues Pinto Rubens echoed the Jesuit views on ayahuasca when he wrote about the _Ticuna_ in the northern Amazon.
-He recognized the importance of medical specialists of this community (called _pagés_) but also called them “impostors” who frightened the overly “superstitious indians”  of the region.[^ref30] Pinto Rubens’ work stands out from previous missionary accounts because it has great <span eid="Q132151">ethnographic</span> detail about Indigenous rituals combined with botanical references to the plants used by the <span eid="Q5363631">Ticuna</span>.
+In the 1870s, the Portuguese missionary Manuel Rodrigues Pinto Rubens echoed the Jesuit views on ayahuasca when he wrote about the <span eid="Q5363631">_Ticuna_</span> in the northern Amazon.
+He recognized the importance of medical specialists of this community (called _pagés_) but also called them “impostors” who frightened the overly “superstitious indians”  of the region.[^ref30] Pinto Rubens’ work stands out from previous missionary accounts because it has great <span eid="Q132151">ethnographic</span> detail about Indigenous rituals combined with botanical references to the plants used by the Ticuna.
 It also features several watercolors, including one of a _pagé_ who apparently is using ayahuasca to understand a patient’s ailment and find its cure.
 <param ve-image
        url="https://ids.lib.harvard.edu/ids/iiif/485686573/full/full/90/default.jpg"
        label="The text reads: Yndios Ticunas, El Pagé ejerciendo las funciones de medico; Le Pagé (maitre de [vieil] age) qui [...] la fonction a medecins, il a bu du Ayahuasca et se laisse inspirer pour connaitre[sic] la maladie et les remettres.
 Manuel Rodrigues Pinto Rubens, watercolor, Ticuna pagé, Costumbres de los indigenas que habitan en el Valle del Amazonas en el departamento de Loreto, 1873.
 Dumbarton Oaks, public domain.">